Our customers share their stories of successful collaboration

-Case study
+Case

-Sycada
+The Sycada logo

-“Transitioning to the cloud involves several one-time actions, and it's hard to maintain a certain skill level if you only do things once.
-But because Cambrian Technologies manages the transition for a great deal of customers, their skills regarding things like network technology, platform security and best practices are top notch.
-Their experts didn't just offer plenty of helpful advice during the process, but actually rolled up their sleeves and got to work.”
+“Cambrian Technologies helped us migrate from on-premises to AWS.
+Transitioning to the cloud involves several one-time actions, and it's hard to maintain a certain skill level if you only do things once.
+Because Cambrian Technologies manages the transition for a great number of customers, their skills regarding things like network technology, platform security and best practices are top notch.
+They supported us setting up a secure and distributed, highly-available infrastructure and helped us understand and deploy new services.
+Their experts didn't just offer plenty of helpful advice during the process, but actually rolled up their sleeves and got to work.
+In every step we are taking, their involvement allows us to move faster.”

 The customer